daltonmenezes/what-type-is/README.md

 # what-type-is
-:question: A simple type checking library for JavaScript projects
+:question: A simple type checking library for Node.js